kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 When attached, the sensor document is copied inside the `sensors` collection of the tenant index.

+## Attach to multiple tenant

+Multiple differents Sensors can also be attached to multiple defferents tenant by using the [device-manager/sensor:attach](/kuzzle-iot-platform/device-manager/1/controllers/sensor/mattach-tenant) API action.

+When attached, all sensors documents are copied inside the `sensors` collections of all differents tenant index.

 ## Link to an asset

 Sensors can be linked to an asset by using the [device-manager/sensor:link](/kuzzle-iot-platform/device-manager/1/controllers/sensor/link) API action.